Season 5, Ep 44 - Coach (w/ Rekha Shankar)

 I am Usador, Wizard of the 12th Realm of Ephesius, Master of Light and Shadow, Manipulator of Magical Delights, Devourer of Chaos,

-The elves know me as Fianyalik.
+Champion of the Great Halls of Taracas.
+The Elves know me as Fianyalik.

 And I have secret names, names I shall ne'er dare to utter aloud.

-For if I were to do so, most assuredly my enemies' hearts would turn to birds, and the birds would peck through their very chests, ripping out sinew and bone and rib as they did fly away into the sky.
+For if I were to do so, most assuredly, my enemies' hearts would turn to birds, and the birds would peck through their very chests, ripping out sinew and bone and rib as they did fly away into the sky.

+What a horrible way to die.
 Yeah, that's why I don't say it.

 Sure, absolutely.